vaibhavkhanduja/takehometest/README.md

 # Druid Coding challenge - analyzing user sessions

 ## What we are doing?
 The aim of the work to solve for coding challenge presented as part of interview process at Imply.
-The details of the coding challenge can be obtained here https://gist.github.com/gianm/bfa7e4abebfb0da6346b
+The details of the coding challenge can be found here https://gist.github.com/gianm/bfa7e4abebfb0da6346b

 ## Solution Proposed